ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 <aside>

-  - Tyhoid fever, also known as typhoid, is a disease caused by Salmonella serotype Typhi bacteria.
+  - "Typhoid fever, also known as typhoid, is a disease caused by Salmonella serotype Typhi bacteria.
 Symptoms vary from mild to severe, and usually begin six to 30 days after exposure.
 Often there is a gradual onset of a high fever over several days.
 This is commonly accompanied by weakness, abdominal pain, constipation, headaches, and mild vomiting.
 Some people develop a skin rash with rose colored spots.
 In severe cases, people may experience confusion. ...Typhoid is spread by eating or drinking food or water contaminated with the feces of an infected person.
 Risk factors include limited access to clean drinking water and poor sanitation.
-Those who have not yet been exposed to it and ingest contaminated drinking water or food are most at risk for developing symptoms. ([Typhoid Fever](https://en.wikipedia.org/wiki/Typhoid_fever), Wikipedia.org.)
+Those who have not yet been exposed to it and ingest contaminated drinking water or food are most at risk for developing symptoms." ([Typhoid Fever](https://en.wikipedia.org/wiki/Typhoid_fever), Wikipedia.org.)

 </aside>
 </figure>